CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 The security policy must include rules on how employees should handle outdated data media and documents on the move.

 As a general rule, data carriers should be protected against unauthorized access until they are disposed of or collected and protected over the entire transport route.
-Even if it is disposed of according to the corresponding security levels, data carriers should be securely deleted beforehand.
+Even if it is disposed of according to the appropriate security levels, data carriers should be securely deleted beforehand.

 A DIN-compliant disposal of physical media, however, is difficult to obtain abroad.
 It is therefore recommended that documents and data carriers be taken back to their own institution and disposed of there in accordance with a regulated procedure.